zhuowei/nft_ptr/README.md

 - how C++ smart pointers are implemented
 - how to implement a Non-Fungible Token
 - how the Ethereum ecosystem has evolved since I wrote my last smart contract in 2017
+- Learning to use Solidity, Truffle, and Ganache again, while trying new tools such as OpenZeppelin and hosted wallets
 - how to write a (trivial) program in Rust without fighting the borrow checker once
 - how to use [rust-web3](https://github.com/tomusdrw/rust-web3), [serde_json](https://github.com/serde-rs/json), and the [openssl](https://docs.rs/openssl/0.10.33/openssl/) crates
 - how to call Rust from C